Updated: Jul 16

 their preparedness for adoption and whether they show a solid foundation of training.
 Following the Showcase, there is an adoption-based auction of the participating horses.

-In all my years of training, I have NEVER heard of such a fabulous program as this!
+In all my years of training, I had NEVER heard of such a fabulous program as this one.
 What a win/win....the rescue horses get a solid foundation and a good start, the Shelter has a pipeline for moving these horses into good homes, the trainers get a way to refine their skills and be of service, and folks looking for a horse are able to support a good cause and get themselves a well started animal.
 I knew immediately that I must participate!

 So I filled out the application, got my letters of reference sent off, and waited.
 In all honesty, the longer I waited, the more fearful I became that I wasn't going to get picked.
 What the hell is that all about?!
 Likely it was my ego protecting myself from being rejected.
 New territory here, putting myself out there in a way I'd never done before.
 Even now, I'm stretching myself writing this, feeling very vulnerable, again feeling like those who might read it will judge me.
 But this is the place where I know I grow, and getting vulnerable and sharing my truth is really what my life is all about these days.
 So, spoiler alert: I got picked!